teomonda/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrating-imap-mailboxes.md

 - You can migrate a maximum of 500,000 items from a user's mailbox (emails are migrated from newest to oldest).

-- The biggest email you can migrate is 35 MB.
+- The biggest email you can migrate is 35 MB.*)

 - If you limited the connections to your source email system, it's a good idea to increase them to improve migration performance.
 Common connection limits include client/server total connections, per-user connections, and IP address connections on either the server or the firewall.

+*) The messagge size can be increased to 150 MB, see https://www.microsoft.com/en-us/microsoft-365/blog/2015/04/15/office-365-now-supports-larger-email-messages-up-to-150-mb/.

 ## Impact of migration to users